additude/boinc2/README.md

 https://efmer.com/

-If you use an account manager you'll need to modify the template files as well as the startup.sh script to include these (or hard code them in the template files if you like.
+If you use an account manager you'll need to modify the template files as well as the startup.sh script to include these (or hard code them in the template files if you like).

 ### Notes/Caveats/Issues: